 Beginners Course – For ultimate Beginners.
 An 8 week introduction to yoga.
 Learn basic postures, breath awareness and relaxation tools.

-Beginners Plus – The next step on – still suitable for Beginners but also catering for those who can do a little more.
+Basics (formerly Beginners Plus) – For those with limited yoga experience who can do a little more… or anyone who prefers a more moderate practice.
 This practice builds on basic postures with respect to developing further breath and body awareness.
 If you have done a Beginners Course this class is a great next step.

 Flow and Restore – A slower paced practice that subtly strengthens the body and calms the mind.
 Both moving and static postures are explored.
 Suitable for those with limited yoga experience.